![]() |

 tissue that extends throughout the body.
 It is composed of two types of

 fibers: The fascial system is made up of microtubules and marries all the other structures of the body, such as veins, nerves, other body systems (lymphatic system, endocrine system, etc.).
 It does not just exist in one place.
 It penetrates every cell from the brain to skin.
 Restrictions or adhesions affect the fascial system by binding it down, causing thickening, hardening and increased pressure.
 This may result in pain and other symptoms anywhere in the body.
 Working with the fascial system requires much experience and an extremely sensitive touch.
-Authenic John F. Barnes Myofascial Release, (JFB-MFR) is a full body,
+Authenic Myofascial Release, (MFR) is a full body, hands on technique

-hands on technique that releases the fascial system.
-The myofascial release
+that releases the fascial system.
+The myofascial release approach is an

-approach is an intensive, generally mild and gentle form of stretching
+intensive, generally mild and gentle form of stretching performed by qualified

 time (sitting all day), (4) surgery, and scar tissue - restrictions can